jalantechnologies/handbook/engineering/pr-etiquette.md

 - **Set meta info**: Set reviewers, assignee (usually to self) as well as label (task, bug, documentation etc)
 - **Lint / Analyze / Test**: Ensure that your PR meets coding standard of your code base (linting), has no bad code (static analyzer) and does not break any automated tests (test).
 Often these are covered by your CI pipeline, in case that is setup.
 - **Self Review**: This is a big one.
 Please review your PR by self first before asking for a review.
 This often catches 90% of nits and makes it easier for reviewer to focus on things that matters.
+- **PR Review by Reviewer**: Allow reviewer a time of 24 hours to review your PR and follow up should be after a particular time period (If your further work is dependent upon this PR, then you can mention the same to reviewer).